RetireHow/dollarfar/README.md

 # Running the Application
 ## Development Environment
-To run the application in the development environment, use: npm run dev
+To run the application in the development environment, use:<br>
+npm run dev<br>
 This will start a local development server, typically accessible at http://localhost:5173.
 Any changes made to the code will automatically be reflected in the browser thanks to hot module replacement (HMR).

 # Building and Deployment
-To build the project for production, run: npm run build
+To build the project for production, run:<br>
+npm run build

 This will generate an optimized production build in the dist directory.
-To serve the production build, use: npm run serve
+To serve the production build, use:<br>
+npm run serve